Easter in Portugal 2026: Holy Week traditions and celebrations

 While Easter celebrations take place nationwide, each region adds its unique touch — from the impressive Holy Week in Braga to traditional blessings in rural villages.

-Holy Week (Semana Santa) Traditions in Portugal
+Holy Week traditions in Portugal

 Semana Santa, or Holy Week, starts on Palm Sunday and runs until Easter Sunday.
 The week is packed with religious events, including processions, masses, and reenactments of the Passion of Christ.